ansoribrahim/cosmart/README.md

 how to run :

-1. make sure host in .env file same as you ip, or you can use localhost
+1. make sure host in .env file same as your ip, or you can use localhost
 2. make sure you have docker installed
-3. run docker-compose up
+3. execute "docker-compose up"
+4. execute "go run main.go"

 list of api :